-CHAPTER 840.09 PART-TIME APPOINTMENTS
+840.09 PART-TIME APPOINTMENTS

 The Affirmative Action Plan applies to part-time as well as to full-time faculty and professional appointments with the following exceptions: scope of search and requirements for advertising.
-Most part-time positions are filled by local people or people who live within commuting distance; therefore, it is reasonable to limit searches to nearby communities and graduate schools.
-Generally this would include the communities of Cortland, Syracuse, Ithaca and Binghamton and the graduate schools within that general area.
-An advertisement in at least two regional newspapers and contacts with nearby schools will fulfill the requirements of a limited search.
-All departments that regularly employ part-time people must form a pool of candidates for those positions by conducting a regional search at least once every two years.
-No reappointment of part-time people can be approved unless these biennial searches are made.
-The Affirmative Action Office will place in regional newspapers an advertisement for part-time pool.
+Part-time positions are recruited locally within a reasonable commuting distance; therefore, it is reasonable to limit searches to nearby communities.
+Generally this would include the communities of Cortland, Syracuse, Ithaca and Binghamton.
+All departments that regularly employ part-time people must form a pool of candidates for those positions by conducting a regional search at least annually.

 To be eligible for appointment to a full-time position, a part-time employee must have been hired as the result of an affirmative action search.
 This includes national, regional and/or local searches for part-time and/or full-time temporary positions.
-Additionally, the employee must have served in the same capacity (i.e., same job responsibilities within the same department) and have been granted a term appointment.
+Additionally, the employee must have served in the same capacity (i.e. same job responsibilities within the same department) and have been granted a term appointment.
 The Board of Trustees policies grant term appointments to part-time faculty and professional staff after six consecutive semesters (three years), because it is at this point in time an employee is seen as having more than a temporary relationship with the campus.

-(Approved by President Taylor November 2002.)
+(Approved by President Taylor November 2002, revised February 2014.)

-CHAPTER 840.10 WAIVER OF SEARCH
+840.10 WAIVER OF SEARCH